crate/cloud-tutorials/docs/edge.rst

 Configuration
 '''''''''''''

 Next, go through the cluster configuration process.
+You will see your custom Edge region is selected, so no region selection is necessary.
+You can move directly to the cluster configuration.
 On the left-hand side, you can choose a subscription plan.
 As you select each subscription plan, you will see that the values for CPU, RAM, and storage per node change accordingly in the middle panel that shows the node specification.

 For most subscription plans, the node specification also allows a further choice of tier: Basic, Pro, or Premium.
 Each higher tier doubles the values per